-- When someone joins or leaves your household
+- When someone joins or leaves your household, or

-- If you or anyone in the household starts working
+- If you or anyone in the household starts to work.

-If someone leaves or joins your household or you or another household member start working, you need to tell DTA.
-DTA will move your case from EDSAP to Simplified Reporting.
-You will then need to report changes every 6 months.
+You need to tell DTA about these changes by the 10th day of the month following the month of the change.
+If these changes apply to you, DTA will move your case from EDSAP to Simplified Reporting.
 See What is Simplified Reporting and when must I report changes to DTA?